phac-nml/irida/doc/developer/doc/index.md

     ./gradlew clean javadoc

-from your root IRIDA directory, where pom.xml lives.
+from your root IRIDA directory, where `build.gradle.kts` lives.
 Running this command will execute `jekyll` using the `_build-config.yml` file, and produce [JavaDoc](https://docs.gradle.org/current/dsl/org.gradle.api.tasks.javadoc.Javadoc.html) inside the target `doc/_site` directory.
 You can copy the contents of the `doc/_site` directory to the web server hosting the documentation.

 Writing documentation
 ---------------------